brianmay2014/sonictonic/README.md

 - Heroku deployment
   - Got more experience with deployment, especially with database updates.
 Ran into issues a couple times and just needed my database reset to fix the issue.
 - Learned to not only check what my variables were doing but what the status of the state, database was.
-- Learned to really
+- Planning out my routes and wire frames the week before really helped development move quickly
+    - I found it very beneficial in the overall flow to create the components in React, get a basic styling finished before moving onto the functionality.
+I started from the user experience then worked through the full stack's code with the same flow every time which really helped my visualize how the components worked with the database and store more fluently.

 ## Conclusion and Next Steps

-The next step for SonicTonic is to add playlists, likes, user profiles and a more robust albums feature.
+The next step for SonicTonic is to add playlists, likes, search functionality, user profiles and a more robust albums feature.
 The end goal would be to have a robust platform for people to be able to share and talk about their music.